mbohun/gtk_shader_ide/README.md

 NOTES:

+1. I tested (built & run) the project on linux (slackware 12 - 13, Fedora 16 32bit, Fedora 17 64bit, saw it built & run on Ubuntu 64 bit, MS Windows 2000, MS Windows XP)
-1. if you want to build on windoze you will need mingw (gcc, make), pkg-config/gtk+-2.0/glade-2.0/gtkglext-1.0 for windoze like those available in an one-click install from [gladewin32.sourceforge.net](http://gladewin32.sourceforge.net)
+2. If you want to build on windoze you will need mingw (gcc, make), pkg-config/gtk+-2.0/glade-2.0/gtkglext-1.0 for windoze like those available in an one-click install from [gladewin32.sourceforge.net](http://gladewin32.sourceforge.net)

-2. some linux distros separate packages into 'runtime' and 'development' and the development part is often not installed by default, you will need those installed (for example: 'sudo yum install libglade2-devel.i686' to install libglade2  devel package on a Fedora 16 32bit), to give you an idea what everything is required here is a sample ldd output (while the long list might look scary most of these libs are already installed on most 'modern' linux distros):
+3. Some linux distros separate packages into 'runtime' and 'development' and the development part is often not installed by default, you will need those installed (for example: 'sudo yum install libglade2-devel.i686' to install libglade2  devel package on a Fedora 16 32bit), to give you an idea what everything is required here is a sample ldd output (while the long list might look scary most of these libs are already installed on most 'modern' linux distros):

 ```
 martin@yobbo:~/src/gtk_shader_ide/src$ ldd ./gtk_shader_composer